SETIatHCRO/ATA-Utils/FeedSensors/README.md

 Called by feedmon.rb to issue the LOAD mysql command to ingest the feed sensor data.
 Loads into the googledb and sonata1 server MYSQL databases.

+## ants.sql

+This is the datavase schema for the ants database.
+Created with: "mysqldump  -d -B --events --routines --triggers ants > ants.sql"